ORCID iD, DOI and other identifiers

 For other Austrian universities, research institutions, funding institutions and non-profit organisations, TU Wien Bibliothek runs the DOI Service Austria.

-The „Richtlinie für die Registrierung von DOIs durch die TU Wien, opens an external URL in a new window” directive makes TU Wien Bibliothek the institution responsible for registering DOIs at TU Wien.
+The "Directive for registering Digital Object Identifiers (DOIs) at TU Wien, opens an external URL in a new window” states that TU Wien Bibliothek is the institution responsible for registering DOIs at TU Wien.
 TU Wien Bibliothek assigns DOIs to records in reposiTUm, TU Wien Academic Press, TU Wien open access journals and other technical systems run by TU Wien members that fulfil the requirements set out in the directive.

 Handle identifies digital content to make it findable, independently of the server the object is stored on.
 Unlike URLs, the Handle remains stable.
 The Handle system is therefore used by many higher-level systems such as DOI.
 For citable academic records, DOI is recommended as a rule.
 As DOI and Handle are based on the same infrastructure, interoperability between these identifiers is guaranteed.